vmware/data-annotator-for-machine-learning/README.md

 Data Annotator for Machine Learning is an application that helps machine learning teams facilitating the creation and management of annotations.

-Specifically, the core features are:
+Core features include:
-- Supported annotation tasks:
+- Support for common annotation tasks:
   - Text classification
   - Named Entity Recognition
   - Tabular classification and regresion
   - Images recognition with bounding boxes and polygons
-  - Log annotations
+  - Log labeling
-- Active learning with uncertainly sampling to distribute unlabeled data
+- Active learning with uncertainly sampling to query unlabeled data
-- Project tracking with real time data aggregation
+- Project tracking with real time data aggregation and review process
 - User management panel with role-based access control
 - Data management
+  - import common data formats
-  - export to a common ML task format in CSV
+  - export in ML friendly formats
-  - data sharing through a community datasets tab
+  - data sharing through community datasets
+- Swagger API for programmatic labeling, connect to data pipelines and more

 ## Table of Contents